lihe1991/PYNQ/docs/source/asyncio/interrupts.rst

 If you need blocking calls, they should be in separate threads.
 Compute workloads should also be in separate threads/processes.

-Interrupts in PYNQ using asyncio
+PYNQ drivers supporting asyncio
 ==================================

-Asyncio can be used for managing interrupt events from the overlay.
-A coroutine can be run in an event loop and used to check the status of the interrupt controller in the overlay, and handle any event.
+Asyncio can be used for managing a variety of potentially blocking operations in the overlay.
+A coroutine can be run in an event loop and used to wait for an interrupt to fire.
 Other user functions can also be run in the event loop.
-If an interrupt is triggered, the next time the "interrupt" coroutine is scheduled, it will service the interrupt.
+If an interrupt is triggered, any coroutines waiting on the corresponding event will be rescheduled.
 The responsiveness of the interrupt coroutine will depend on how frequently the user code yields control in the loop.

-Interrupts in the Base Overlay
+asyncio in the Base Overlay
 ------------------------------

+There are three main IP subsystems in the base overlay that can be used with asyncio coroutines - GPIO peripherials, the video pipeline and the IOPs.

+GPIO Peripherals
+^^^^^^^^^^^^^^^^^

 The I/O peripherals in the base overlay will trigger interrupts when switches are toggled or buttons are pressed.
 Both the *Button* and *Switch* classes have a function ``wait_for_level`` and a coroutine ``wait_for_level_async`` which block until the corresponding button or switch has the specified value.
 This follows a convention throughout the PYNQ python API that that coroutines have an ``_async`` suffix.